 When people say “the volcano,” they are usually referring to Hawaii’s youngest, most powerful and reliable volcano -- Kilauea.
 But Kilauea is not the only active volcano in the state.
 There are five more.

-But volcanic activity still bubbles on and The .
+But volcanic activity still bubbles on Maui and The Big Island.
 That means these islands are still “alive.”
-In fact, The Big Island grows more than 40 acres per year with powerful volcanic activity that you should be able to visit.
+In fact, The Big Island grows more than 40 acres per year with a powerful volcanic activity that you should be able to visit.

 Zoom out on a map of Maui.
 You’ll see that the island is actually two islands that are fused together.
 The larger eastern island is where you’ll find the massive Haleakala Volcano with its crowning national park.

 The crater at the top of the mountain is absolutely gorgeous, and it’s still technically active as a volcano.
 But don’t worry about an eruption.
 The last one took place between 1480 and 1600.